GMLC-TDC/HELICS/CONTRIBUTING.md

 ### Other repositories

-There are a number of separate repositories included the [GMLC-TDC organization](https://github.com/GMLC-TDC).
-Please feel free to explore those repositories for examples, and additional tools, and contribute.
+There are a number of separate repositories included in the [GMLC-TDC organization](https://github.com/GMLC-TDC).
+Please feel free to explore those repositories for examples and additional tools, and to contribute.

 #### Before Submitting An Enhancement Suggestion